hellbox/srob-migration/content/reviews/counterfactual-counterhistory-counter-memory.md

 name = "Counterfactual, counterhistory, counter memory" title = "Counterfactual, counterhistory, counter memory" dek = "We love to build alternative Jewish homelands in literature.
-Ivan Schneider looks at the latest." type = "Review"facebookauto = "A new imagined Jewish homeland appears in Simone Zelitch's Judenstaat.
+Ivan Schneider looks at the latest." type = "Review" facebookauto = "A new imagined Jewish homeland appears in Simone Zelitch's Judenstaat.
 Ivan Schneider has our review." twitterauto = "A new imagined Jewish homeland appears in @simonezelitch\u2019s Judenstaat. @ivantohelpyou has our review." reviews_byline = ["writers/ivan-schneider.md"] reviews_books = ["books/judenstaat.md"]